An amazing woman who knows how to relax you when you're stressed and sore.Edith A.

 Q: Why don’t you accept male clients?

-A: We only accept female clients because we want to focus on the specific health issues that women face.
-Studies have shown that women suffer from chronic pain issues more than men.
-In these same studies, it’s also been found that women’s reports of pain are more often dismissed than the reports of men.
+A: I only accept female clients because I want to focus on the specific health issues that women face—particularly chronic pain.
+Studies have shown that women’s reports of pain to medical practitioners are more often dismissed than the reports of men.
 Female clients who pursue traditional pain treatment options are often dismissed on the basis of their pain being “in their heads.”
-It’s our goal to treat pain without that bias.
+It’s my goal to alleviate pain for people who might not otherwise find relief.
 If you are interested in learning more about this issue, check out this Sunday Review article and the studies it cites.